#Ukraine: providing and receiving support

 19:00–20:30 Buda Castle Guided Tour

-The organizers reserve the right to change the program.
-The list of lecturers and speakers will be published at a later date.
+The organizers reserve the right to change the programme.

 Venue